For the latest model year, the Fusion Energi's total driving range has been expanded to 610 miles.

 The Fusion Energi is available in SE and Titanium trim levels.

-The SE comes standard with dual-zone automatic climate control, a six-speaker AM/FM/CD stereo system with an AUX input and SiriusXM satellite radio, SYNC Bluetooth smartphone connectivity with MyFord voice-activated entertainment and communications system, MyFord Touch, a power-adjustable driver's seat, automatic headlamps, LED taillights and 17-inch painted aluminum wheels.
+The SE comes standard with dual-zone automatic climate control, a six-speaker AM/FM/CD stereo system with an AUX input and SiriusXM satellite radio, SYNC Bluetooth smartphone connectivity with MyFord voice-activated entertainment and communications system, MyFord Touch, power-adjustable front seats, a rear-view camera, automatic headlamps, LED taillights and 17-inch painted aluminum wheels.

-Highlights from the options list include adaptive cruise control and an Active Park Assist system that can steer the car into a parallel parking spot - the driver need only work the gas and brakes.
+Highlights from the options list include a heated steering wheel, adaptive cruise control and an Active Park Assist system that can steer the car into a parallel parking spot - the driver need only work the gas and brakes.
+Additionally, buyers can order the Fusion Energi with a Terracotta Package that adds 18-inch alloy wheels.

 Driver Assistance Technologies